tefl/tesol certification guide (2026):

 Short answer:

-Some are, some definitely aren’t.
-A low price doesn’t automatically mean a scam.
+Some are, some definitely are not.
+A low price does not automatically mean a scam.
 No matter the price of the course, you need to look closely at accreditation, transparency and hidden fees.

 More detail: